Skip to Content

 For more info, check out my guide to pedal assist vs throttle controlled ebikes.

 Most electric bikes offer 3-5 different levels of pedal assist.
-There may be an eco mode that saves energy.
+There may be an eco mode that reduces power output to save energy.
 There may also be a performance mode that is designed for riding at high speeds.
 This mode uses more energy.
-The pedal assist mode you choose has a major effect on your range.
 The less pedal assist you use, the more range you’ll get.

 Batteries degrade as they age.
 A brand-new battery may give you 50 miles of range.
 The same battery may only give you 35 miles of range 2 years later.

 Battery life is usually measured in charge cycles.
-Modern lithium batteries can last 500-1000 charge cycles.
+Modern lithium-ion batteries can last 500-1000 charge cycles.
 After a battery degrades to 75% of its original capacity, it should be replaced.

 Batteries also degrade with age, even if they aren’t used.
 Most e-bike batteries last 2-5 years depending on how much they’re used.
 As a battery ages, you’ll get less and less range out of it.